-Welcome to the St Anne's E-safety page.
-On this page you will find regular updates of what is happening with E-safety in school, resource links for parents and students, and most importantly, news on how our students are learning to be safe.
+Welcome to the St Anne's Online Safety page.
+On this page you will find regular updates of what is happening with Online Safety in school, resource links for parents and students, and most importantly, news on how our students are learning to be safe.

-Here at St Anne's, we take E-safety issues very seriously.
+Here at St Anne's, we take Online Safety issues very seriously.
 We ensure that our learners receive regular E-safety lessons.
 All staff receive regular E-safeguarding training and updates.

-To celebrate the day, St Anne’s School and Sixth Form College was involved in a whole range of activities throughout the week of 6th – 10th February to ensure that all students are involved across the school and in the residence, but with particular focus on events on 7th February as the official Safer Internet Day.
+To celebrate the day, St Anne’s School and Sixth Form College arranged a whole range of activities throughout the week of 4th – 8th February to ensure that all students were involved across the school and in the residence, but with particular focus on events on 5th February as the official Safer Internet Day.

 Download #DITTO - an on line E-Safety magazine, alternatively visit the website below

 Please click on the logo's to access the information.